-Peak runoff elevations or depths in the storm drain system for the 10-year design storm53 were assessed for future Proposed Action Alternative conditions as well as the on-site storage volumes needed to maintain existing downstream peak depths, which are summarized in Table 5-33.
+Peak runoff elevations or depths in the storm drain system for the 10-year design storm were assessed for future Proposed Action Alternative conditions, as well as the on-site storage volumes needed to maintain existing downstream peak depths, which are summarized in Table 5-33.
 These calculations were made to determine the capacity of the existing storm drain system and to determine how much on-site storage is required to prevent flooding downstream.
 The estimated volume of stormwater detention that would be required for each Proposed Action Alternative component to maintain existing downstream peak depths is identified.
-Peak runoff depths in storm drains downstream that exceed existing drainage system peak depths for the 10-year storm are considered significant impacts as they may cause surface flooding unless sufficient detention is provided.
+Peak runoff depths in storm drains downstream that exceed existing drainage system peak depths for the 10-year storm may cause surface flooding unless sufficient detention is provided.